Campo troupial: Description

 The campo troupial is very similar in appearance to the Venezuelan troupial (Icterus icterus) with which it was at one time thought to be conspecific.
 It is a robust bird about 23 cm long with a long tail and a broad beak.
 It is bright orange apart from a black hood and bib, back, wings and tail.
 There is an uneven line dividing the bib from the breast.
 It differs from the Venezuelan troupial in having only a small patch of white on its wings and hardly any bluish skin around its eye, and it has orange epaulettes on its shoulders whereas the Venezuelan bird does not.
 It could also be confused with the orange-backed troupial (Icterus croconotus), with which it was also once considered conspecific, but that species has an orange head apart from a patch of black on its forehead, a sharp dividing line between its bib and its breast, and rather more orange on its back.

 Distribution and habitat

 The campo troupial is endemic to northeastern Brazil, where its area of occurrence is estimated to be over 2000000 km2.
 It typically inhabits dry scrubland and deciduous woodland, at elevations up to 700 m or more.
 The ranges of the Venezuelan troupial, the campo troupial and the orange-backed troupial do not overlap.

-Ecology
+Behaviour

 The diet consists of insects and other small invertebrates, fruits and nectar; one individual was found to have 126 fly larvae in its stomach.
 Breeding takes place during the wet season, between December and March.